AdmiralWall/universal_robot/README.md

 There are two different ways to install the packages in this repository.
 The following sections detail installing the packages using the binary distribution and building them from source in a Catkin workspace.

-___Using apt (Ubuntu, Debian)___
+___Using binary release, apt (Ubuntu, Debian)___

-On supported Linux distributions (Ubuntu, up to 16.04 (Xenial), `i386` and `amd64`) and ROS versions:
+On supported Linux distributions (Ubuntu up to 16.04 (Xenial), `i386,` and `amd64`) and ROS versions:

 ```
 sudo apt-get install ros-$ROS_DISTRO-universal-robot
 ```

-replace `$ROS_DISTRO` with `hydro`, `indigo` or `kinetic`, depending on which ROS version you have installed.
+replace `$ROS_DISTRO` with `hydro`, `indigo`, `kinetic`, or `melodic`, depending on which ROS version you have installed.

 ___Building from Source___

-There are releases available for ROS Hydro, Indigo and Kinetic.
+There are releases available for ROS Hydro, Indigo, Kinetic, and Melodic.
 However, for the latest features and developments you might want to build the packages from source.

-**NOTE**: please prefer using the binary release (see previous section) over building from source where possible.
+**NOTE**: Using the binary release instructions in the previous section is preferred over building from source where possible.
 Source installs will not be automatically updated by new package releases and require more work to setup.

-The following instructions assume that a [Catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) has been created at `$HOME/catkin_ws` and that the source space is at `$HOME/catkin_ws/src`.
+The following instructions assume a [Catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) has been created at `$HOME/catkin_ws` and the source space is at `$HOME/catkin_ws/src`.
 Update paths appropriately if they are different on the build machine.

-In all other cases the packages will have to be build from sources in a Catkin workspace:
+To build from sources in a Catkin workspace:

 ```
 cd $HOME/catkin_ws/src